matthewfritsch/MusicGenGA_Website/setup.rst

 FL Studio or GarageBand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FL Studio is a program for Windows and MacOS for editing/developing music.
-The trial version is free and unlimited, but it does not save projects.
-Therefore, if you intend to use this trial to listen to + edit music, you need to start and complete your work in one sitting.
+The trial version is free and unlimited, but it does not save projects (but can still export it).
+Therefore, if you intend to use this trial to listen to and/or edit music, you need to start and complete your work in one sitting.

 GarageBand is a similar program, but for MacOS only.
 This will work perfectly fine, though our guide on this website is aimed mostly at FL Studio, as it is cross-platform.